 Designed for individuals who plan to have a career as a practicing health professional.
 This minor requires 18 hours of coursework.
 Required courses include CHEM 308, ID 208, REL 301, and REL 224 or SOC 302.
-For the remaining 8 hours, you may choose from 13 different elective courses.
-For these options, or more information about this minor, contact Dr. Susan McGaha, Director of Health Professions.
+For the remaining 8 hours, you may choose from 13 different electivecourses.
+For these options, or more information about this minor, contact the Director of Health Professions.
 This program is not aid eligible.